Hiring for a Sales Development Representative (SDR) Role

 (For reference’s sake, the same Glassdoor data reports that sales representatives earn $49,981 and account executives earn $59,278.)

-Many SDRs also earn commission.
+Many SDRs also earn sales commission.
 Usually, the commission is determined by the number of opportunities the SDRs pass to their reps or AEs.
 Sales managers may also take into account the number of closed deals at the end of the pipeline.

 Sales Development Representative Job Description Template